Falina Sinopah Artworks

 About the Artist and Artwork

 Falina begins her studio process by referring to her personal experiences that made her heart sing in the places she values most.
-She looks to her own plein air paintings and photographs, memories, myths, geology, natural history, and art history to create large scale composition.
+She looks to her own plein air paintings and photographs, memories, myths, geology, natural history, and art history to create large scale compositions.
 She then works in progressive layers beginning with a pencil sketch, followed by thin washes of color, and ending with thick visceral brush strokes.
 The culminating landscapes, although realistic, have a dreamlike quality of mysticism and reverence.